Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Conclusion

-Finally, our work also taps into the field of product bundling \citep{stigler1963united}, since two-sided products can be viewed as a bundle between the two sides.
-Canonical works such as \cite{adams1976commodity,schmalensee1984gaussian,mcafee1989multiproduct} focus on the basic two-product case.
-Our work gives new perspectives on how to leverage potential low-rank matrix structure.
-For instance, we can shape the bundling data into a matrix whose entries are the expected rewards or purchase probabilities of bundles of two products.
-Through customer's purchase behaviors, the preference regarding each bundle can be learned, which can inform the pricing scheme.
+Our work gives new perspectives on how to leverage potential low-rank matrix structure for product bundling \citep{stigler1963united}, since the basic two-product bundling case considered in canonical works \citep{adams1976commodity,schmalensee1984gaussian,mcafee1989multiproduct} can be viewed as two-sided products.
+The entries of the matrix can be the expected rewards or purchase probabilities of bundles of two products.
+Through customer's purchase behaviors, the preference regarding each bundle can be learned, which ultimately informs the pricing scheme.

+Finally, our work can be extended to use offline collected historical data (if any) to warm start our two-sided bandit under limited online experiment horizon.
+For example, we can leverage the offline data for low-rank matrix estimation\footnote{Depending on whether the offline samples are uniformly or non-uniformly sampled, we can keep using the entry-wise bound from \cite{yuxin} or switch to \cite{xi2023entry} who have derived an entry-wise bound for sampling a matrix under a non-uniform pattern.}, by adopting a meta-algorithm called Artificial Replay proposed by \cite{banerjee2022artificial} and previously cited in Section~\ref{sec:lit} to incorporate selected historical data into our bandit algorithm.

 {A\arabic{section}} \begin{APPENDICES}